lukepiette/NLP-Essay-Generator/README.md

-# NLP Based Essay Generator
+# NLP Essay Generator
-I used a Keras model to break down patterns in a compilement of essays and generate its own.
+Uses Keras to generate new essays from a large DB of pre-written ones.